 Tyrel Todd brings a standard of excellence into the Boilermaker wrestling room.
-The decorated collegiate wrestler with high caliber national and international freestyle experience enters his second season as an assistant coach at Purdue.
+The decorated collegiate wrestler with high caliber national and international freestyle experience has been on Purdue’s staff since the 2014-15 season.

 Todd came to Purdue after serving as an assistant coach at Cal Poly (2010-11) and Arizona State (2013-14).
 While on staff at Cal Poly, Todd coached four NCAA qualifiers (141, 157, 165, 197), including a runner-up finish from Borislav Novachkov at 141.
 The following season Ryan DesRoches earned All-America honors at 174.

 In July 2013, Todd was named an assistant coach at Arizona State where he worked hands on daily with the upper-weights, including Blake Staffer, who earned All-America honors at 184 pounds with a third-place finish at the 2015 NCAA Championships.
 Todd's work at ASU focused on recruiting, coordinating practices, developing training schedules and organizing team travel.

 From August 2011 to July 2013, Todd trained alongside his former teammates, while also mentoring and aiding in their individual development, at the Cliff Keen Wrestling Club in Ann Arbor, Michigan.
 His position allowed him to spend extensive time training alongside the top freestyle wrestlers in the country and to tour and compete in Russia, Chechnya and Ukraine.